jlpteaching/gem5-assignment-template/assignments/virtual-memory/assignment.md

 1. What do you expect to happen to performance as you increase the TLB size?
 Why?
 2. What do you expect to happen to performance as you increase the page walk cache size?
 Why?
 3. Do you expect increasing the TLB size to have a larger impact on performance than increasing the page walk cache size?
 Why or why not?
-Use AMAT to justify your answer.
+Use AMAT to justify your answer (Look at the [Hints](#hints) section for more on calculating AMAT).

 ### Step III: Basic Performance Analysis

 Run both workloads with the small TLB (16 entries) and small page walk cache configuration.

 1. What is the TLB miss rate for each workload?
-2. What is the average page walk latency for each workload?
+2. What is the average page walk latency for each workload, i.e., what is the the AMAT of a TLB miss?
 3. What percentage of execution time is spent handling TLB misses?
 (Hint: compare the performance of SE mode and FS mode to get an approximation of the time spent handling TLB misses.)

 ### Step IV: Design Space Exploration